sjburgess/UW-Roundnet-Website/README.md

 ### Day 2: Daily Scrum Meeting
 - **Savanna:**
-  - *What did you do yesterday?*  Yesterday I completed research and gathered information to put into the about section on the website
+  - *What did you do yesterday?*  Yesterday I Compiled information between the milestone and Sprint and started drafting initial tasks to complete
-  - *What are you planning to do today?*  Today I plan to compile photos and draft the basic layout for the page.
+  - *What are you planning to do today?*  Today I plan to draft a re-structure of the READ ME, to accurately reflect sprint 3 progress
   - *Any problems?* No issues so far!

 - **Sarah:**